moonstruckblossm/IntroToPythonResources/README.md

 This repository contains notes about everything you need to know so far.

-I have added comments and examples to help you better the material.
+I have added comments and examples to help you better understand the material.

 In addition, there are a few example programs that are from class activities that we have done.